 - Avoid sharing or trading drinks with anyone.

-- Don't drink from a punch bowl or from a container being passed around.
+- Don’t drink from a punch bowl or from open container being passed around.

 - Be in control of your drink.
 If there has been any opportunity for someone to spike your drink, dump it.
 Do not leave your drink sitting out for someone else to find.

 - Don’t drink anything that looks or tastes unusual or suspicious.
 Be on the alert for excess saltiness or bitterness, unexplained residue, or odd colors or textures.